 - Your web address will be long and hard to remember — YourBlogName.495474480.Wordpress.com, for example.

 So take a moment and think about what kind of blog you want.
 Do you eventually see it growing?
-If so, you’ll need a domain name and a hosting plan to have access to all the features you’ll need over the long haul.
+If so, you’ll need to get a domain name and a web hosting plan to have access to all the features you’ll need over the long haul.
 Both can be had for a nominal fee.